bachelor-2014/report/v2/human_interaction.md

 - Have EvoBot serve a web client to the web browser of the user
-- Have a communications layer run on the BeagleBone Black, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two.
-A graphical representation of this can be seen in figure \ref{fig:architecture_overview}.
+- Have a communications layer run on the BeagleBone Black, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two

 ### Constructing the graphical user interface

 The actual elements shown in the graphical user interface (GUI) are determined from the same configuration file used on robot startup as described in chapter
 \ref{sec:software}.
 The GUI has the same kind of modularity as the rest of the software running EvoBot, which means that every element in the configuration file has a standalone graphical component.
 An example could be a set of x and y axes which can be (1) homed and (2) set to a specific position.
 As shown in figure \ref{fig:gui_screenshot_controls}, this functionality is graphically available for the user to access.
-This helps achieving two of the goals, namely that the user can control the low level parts of EvoBot (the single components) as well as the user receiving feedback from running experiments, as each control can react on messages sent from EvoBot, such as status events, or, in the case of a camera where images grabbed are emitted as events, for giving give direct visual feedback as seen in figure \ref{fig:gui_screenshot_camera}.
+This helps achieving two of the goals, namely that the user can control the low level parts of EvoBot (the single components) as well as the user receiving feedback from running experiments, as each control can react on messages sent from EvoBot.
+This can e.g. be status events, or, in the case of a camera where images grabbed are emitted as events, giving direct visual feedback as seen in figure \ref{fig:gui_screenshot_camera}.

 We have personally experienced that it serves as very good feedback that when a component is added to the hardware and configuration file, the component is